tidymodels/recipes/tests/testthat/_snaps/discretize.md

     Condition
       Error in `step_discretize()`:
       Caused by error in `recipes::discretize()`:
-      ! `cuts` must be at least 2, not 1.
+      !
+There should be at least 2 `cuts` but 1 was supplied.

 ---